1.2 Repayment or interest-only

 Those on interest-only mortgages are strongly advised by the Financial Conduct Authority (FCA) to check whether their investment schemes are on track to repay their mortgage.
 Those with such schemes set up years ago when interest-only mortgages were more prevalent are, in any case, very likely to be contacted by their lender to ask how they intend to repay their mortgage at the end of the interest-only term!

-As mentioned above you may not have any choice but a repayment mortgage.
-However, the next choice about your mortgage product is one you will certainly have to make: fixed-rate mortgage or variable rate?
+As mentioned above, you may not have any choice but a repayment mortgage.
+However, the next choice about your mortgage product is one you will certainly have to make: do you want a fixed-rate mortgage or one with a variable rate?